jaydee-io/bits/README.md

 `bits` provides some helper macros to easily declare a strongly type enumeration.
 This declares :
 - a strongly typed enum type, named _`name`_, defined with all the pairs of _name_ / _value_ specified.
 - a free standing function `bits::to_string()` to convert strongly typed enumeration value to string_view (example: "`VAL_1`" or "`<invalid>`")
-- a free standing template function specialization `bits::size<nameSpace::Name>()` to get the number of enumerations
+- a free standing template function specialization `bits::size<>()` to get the number of enumerations
+- a free standing template function specialization `bits::names<>()` to get all enumeration's names
+- a free standing template function specialization `bits::values<>()` to get all enumeration's values

 ```c++
 #include <bits/Enum.h>